B3TA-BLOCKER/Bash-Playbook/BashScriptingIntro.md

     - The shebang at the beginning of the script (#!/bin/bash) specifies the path to the Bash interpreter.
 It instructs the system to execute the script using the Bash shell.

 2. **Comments:**
     - Comments in Bash start with a # symbol.
-They are used to provide explanations, documentation, or any other information about the script.

 **Making a Bash Script Executable:**